All applications for postgraduate study, except to those programmes listed below, should be made using our online application form.

 Follow the button below to begin the online application process, you'll find instructions and help throughout the form.

-It is in the best interests of all applicants to apply as soon as possible and before the deadline (15 May 2023).
+It is in the best interests of all applicants to apply as soon as possible and before the deadline - 15th May 2024 (for a September start) or 8th December (for a January start).
 While late applications can be accepted throughout the remainder of the application year, the University reserves the right not to consider applications received after the deadline if the course has already reached capacity.